Trisagion: In the Latin liturgy

 Latin (Second) Choir: Sanctus immortális, miserére nobis.

 The hymn is sung in this manner thrice, responding to the first three of twelve reproaches.

 In the Latin Church, the Trisagion is employed in the hour of Prime, in the ferial Preces, on ferias of Advent and Lent and on common Vigils.
 There is a Chaplet to the Holy Trinity used by the Order of the Most Holy Trinity called 'The Trisagion' or the 'Angelic Trisagion', which makes use of both forms of the Trisagion.
-It also occurs in the Little Office of the Blessed Virgin and in the Chaplet of Divine Mercy.
+It also occurs in the Little Office of the Blessed Virgin Mary and in the Chaplet of Divine Mercy.

 Latin Catholic devotions

 In the Latin Church, an indulgence of 100 days was once associated with the Trisagion when prayed once a day together with the Sanctus, with a contrite heart to adore the Holy Trinity.

 The Trisagion, with minor additions, is a part of the Chaplet of the Divine Mercy:

 Holy God, Holy Mighty One, Holy Immortal One, have mercy on us and on the whole world.

-Sometimes referred to as the "Holy God prayer," it is said near the end of the chaplet.
+Sometimes referred to as the 'Holy God prayer', it is said near the end of the chaplet.

 Anglican Communion

 Book of Common Prayer

-A paraphrase of the Trisagion was used in the anthem "In the midst of life" found in the graveside Burial liturgy in the first Book of Common Prayer and subsequent revisions, including those in 1552, 1559, 1604, and 1662.
+A paraphrase of the Trisagion was used in the anthem "In the midst of life" found in the graveside burial liturgy in the first Book of Common Prayer and subsequent revisions, including those in 1552, 1559, 1604, and 1662.
 The form found in the 1662 prayer book is:

 In the midst of life we are in death: of whom may we seek for succour, but of thee, O Lord, who for our sins art justly displeased?

 Yet, O Lord God most holy, O Lord most mighty, O holy and most merciful Saviour, deliver us not into the bitter pains of eternal death.

 The Episcopal Church's 1979 Book of Common Prayer introduced the Trisagion into the Eucharist in both Rite One and Rite Two as part of the Word of God.
 In Rite One it follows the Summary of the Law.
 In Rite Two it can be used as an alternative to the Kyrie eleison, which follows the Collect for Purity and precedes the Collect of the Day.
 The form of the Trisagion found in the 1979 BCP is as follows: